Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +500

-- Alabama's national championship odds (+500) place it just second-best in the country, but according to computer rankings, it is best.
+- Alabama's national championship odds (+500) place it just second-best in college basketball, but according to computer rankings, it is best.

-- Oddsmakers have moved the Crimson Tide's national championship odds up from +5000 at the start of the season to +500.
-Among all teams in the country, that is the 62nd-biggest change.

-- With odds of +500, Alabama has been given a 16.7% chance of winning the national championship.

 Maryland Futures Odds